FrancesCoronel/personal-website-v3/site/content/adventures/2016-04-07-awesome-web-dev-tips-fullstack-academy.md

 #### Installing a Certain Package

-Enter To Install The Highlighted Package & You’re Done!
+Enter To Install The Highlighted Package & You're Done!

 ### Themes